Make your own Meet Fresh Taro Ball Dessert at home! This classic Taiwanese dessert is delicious and uses only 3 ingredients to make.

 BROWN SUGAR GINGER SYRUP

-In a small pot, combine 5 tbsp of water, 5 tbsp of dark brown sugar, and 3 slices of fresh ginger.
+In a small pot, combine 5 tablespoon of water, 5 tablespoon of dark brown sugar, and 3 slices of fresh ginger.
 Bring the syrup into a boil and cook until it becomes slightly thickens.
 Remove from heat and let is cool to room temperature.

 To make brown sugar syrup, I follow a 1:1 ratio.
 If you want to make more syrup, just add equal amount of water and brown sugar.
 Syrup can be stored in the fridge for later use.